LynnT-2003/TBH-SeniorProj-Backend/README.md

 - Optimize Frontend to fit all the data

-- Integrate Filter / Search functions
+- Filter / Search functions

+- Login User Authentication

 ## Tech Stack